oils-for-unix/yaks/doc/yaks.md

     - no recursion / tail style!
     - doseq?

-- Yaks Zig
+- Yaks IR for Oils/mycpp
-  - `(comptime x (+ 2 3)`, which is like `var`
+  - AN IR for compiling to C++

-- Yaks for Oils -- mycpp/Python pair
+  - Why?
+Because we want the mycpp to stand on its own a bit.
-  - This is really an IR for compiling to C++ ?
+  - We want some notion of correctness, not just generating textual C++

-These are all IMPERATIVE langauges, they are not Lispy!
-They are not homoiconic.
+These are all IMPERATIVE langauges.
+They are not Lispy; they are not homoiconic!

 We just use the Lisp syntax since it's simple to parse.